fhiso/tsc-governance/minutes.md

    [ELF Serialisation](/drafts/elf-serialisation) and
    [ELF Data Model](/drafts/elf-data-model) in the next batch of standards to be released;
-*  that we would produce a low-level standard refactoring material on strings, characters and terms from
-   [Citation Elements: General Concepts](/TR/cev-concepts-20170911), and including further material from our
+*  that we would produce a low-level standard called Basic Concepts refactoring material on strings, characters and terms from [Citation Elements: General Concepts](/TR/cev-concepts-20170911), and including further material from our
    [vocabularies policy](/policies/vocabularies);